-Most water bottles today are made from plastic.
+Most re-usable water bottles today are made from plastic.
 They’re cheap, light, and durable but their quality varies according to price.
 Most of the cheap ones are wide mouth and really designed for two handed use.
 I reckon CamelBak nailed it a few years ago when they changed plastic water bottles forever by adapting their famous mouthpieces to water bottles.
 Until then, only screw and flip top chute lids existed.
 The CamelBak Chute is great but the famous Eddy and Podium bottles are built for fast and easy one-handed use.
 Importantly, you need to take special care of the lids.
-They get mould in them if you don’t pay attention and dry them properly, but be careful when cleaning the mouthpieces and lids, I’ve had to replace two Eddy bottle lids because of damage to the valve.
+They’ll get mouldy if you don’t properly clean and dry them.
+Be careful when cleaning the mouthpieces and lids or you’ll damage the valves

 Contigo is a new brand with a unique push button opening for single handed use.
 They’re well-made bottles and they last a long time.
 I wasn’t sure if the complicated spout would break easily but I’ve never had to do anything special with the Contigo lids and they’re still going.

 Stainless Steel water bottles have been around since the early 1900’s.
 Mind you, hiking water bottles didn’t progress much past military style canteens or thermos flasks until the 1980’s.
 They are heavy but if you need to keep things cold (or hot), you’ll need them.

 Aluminium water bottles came around in the late 1800’s and they’re light and generally cheap.
 There’s a lot of cheap and nasty aluminium water bottles out there.
 SIGG bottles are where it’s at.

 Glass water bottles are HEAVY.
 Glass is the safest material to store liquids in but probably not the safest to carry on the trail, despite all the silicon wrapping some have.